 The Leung Bik/Ip Man system is such a practical street fighting system.

 It can be adapted for any type of competition and is a very practical self defence system for the streets.

 Go with the flow and adapt to any situation.

-In Jee shin wing chun system, we do not start basic single arm chi sao (dan chi sao) until level 2, which equates to 6 months of training.
+In Jee shin wing chun system, we do not start basic single arm chi sao (dan chi sao) until 6 months of training.

 Initially, students need to develop their coordination, a good understanding of range and distance and develop their footwork.

 A good fighter hits and doesn’t get hit and his tool to allow this to happen is footwork.